elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-concept-of-double-dissociation-in-mental-imagery-and-how-does-it-provide-evidence-for-distinct-processes.md

 url: /learn/psychology/questions/what-is-the-concept-of-double-dissociation-in-mental-imagery-and-how-does-it-provide-evidence-for-distinct-processes
 score: -1.0
 related_article1:
-    id: 164469
+    id: 164465
-    title: What are the challenges associated with egocentric disorientation in navigation?
+    title: >-
+        What is the significance of interval and ratio scales in understanding metrics for relationships?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-challenges-associated-with-egocentric-disorientation-in-navigation
+    url: /learn/psychology/questions/what-is-the-significance-of-interval-and-ratio-scales-in-understanding-metrics-for-relationships
 related_article2:
-    id: 164468
+    id: 164459
-    title: How does functional specialization relate to neuropsychology and memory formation?
+    title: >-
+        What are the key differences between categorical terms and metrics for relationships in spatial relationships?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-functional-specialization-relate-to-neuropsychology-and-memory-formation
+    url: /learn/psychology/questions/what-are-the-key-differences-between-categorical-terms-and-metrics-for-relationships-in-spatial-relationships
 related_article3:
-    id: 164460
+    id: 164473
-    title: How do patient studies provide evidence for understanding object relationships?
+    title: >-
+        What is the function of the geniculostriate pathway in conscious vision?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-patient-studies-provide-evidence-for-understanding-object-relationships
+    url: /learn/psychology/questions/what-is-the-function-of-the-geniculostriate-pathway-in-conscious-vision
 related_article4:
-    id: 164468
+    id: 164459
-    title: How does functional specialization relate to neuropsychology and memory formation?
+    title: >-
+        What are the key differences between categorical terms and metrics for relationships in spatial relationships?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-functional-specialization-relate-to-neuropsychology-and-memory-formation
+    url: /learn/psychology/questions/what-are-the-key-differences-between-categorical-terms-and-metrics-for-relationships-in-spatial-relationships
 related_article5:
-    id: 164464
+    id: 164460
-    title: How does aphantasia affect cognitive map strategy and navigation?
+    title: >-
+        How do patient studies provide evidence for understanding object relationships?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-aphantasia-affect-cognitive-map-strategy-and-navigation
+    url: /learn/psychology/questions/how-do-patient-studies-provide-evidence-for-understanding-object-relationships
 ---

 &nbsp;